HandsOnDataViz/book/docs/HandsOnDataViz.md

 sizes, and colors.
 </p>

-1. If you wish to customize the color palette and intervals to match our example, click the *wrench symbol* next to the palette.
-Click the *Import colors* button and paste in five hexadecimal codes from ColorBrewer, as described in the [Choropleth Design section](design-choropleth.html).
+1. Optionally, to customize the color palette and intervals to match our example, click the *wrench symbol* next to the palette.
+Click the *Import colors* button and you can paste in the five hexadecimal codes listed below from ColorBrewer, as described in the [Choropleth Design section](design-choropleth.html).
 The first code is dark pink, followed by a 4-class sequential green:
     `#d01c8b,#bae4b3,#74c476,#31a354,#006d2c`.
 See Figure
     <a href="#fig:datawrapper-symbolmap-colors">8.38</a>.